awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/FilterAndPatternSyntax.md

 # Filter and Pattern Syntax<a name="FilterAndPatternSyntax"></a>

-You use metric filters to search for and match terms, phrases, or values in your log events\.
+You can use metric filters to search for and match terms, phrases, or values in your log events\.
 When a metric filter finds one of the terms, phrases, or values in your log events, you can increment the value of a CloudWatch metric\.
 For example, you can create a metric filter to search for and count the occurrence of the word *ERROR* in your log events\.

 Metric filters can also extract numerical values from space\-delimited log events, such as the latency of web requests\.
 In these examples, you can increment your metric value by the actual numerical value extracted from the log\.